dfrechdev/create-apex-js-app/README.md

 Having created your copy of the default template, there are just a few things that you need to follow, in order to be able to use it from this tool:

 1. The `package.json` file of your template project, needs to include all the dependencies required during the creation of a app with your template.
 It is important that they are added as dependencies and not devDependencies!
-2. Your template needs to expose a method called `setupLibrary()` in the `index.js` file in the root of your template.
-This method should include all customization you want to apply to your template during the creation of a new app.
+2. Your template must expose the methods called `setupLibrary` and `logWelcomeMsg` in the `index.js` file in the root of your template.
+The `setupLibrary` method should include all customization you want to apply to your template during the creation of a new app and before the template files are copied.
+It can also include any questions you want to ask for details that you need for the app creation.
+The `logWelcomeMsg` method can include any message you want to log to the console when the app has been created and should serve as a short introduction on how to use your template.
-3. When the above method has completed, there needs to exist a folder called `template` in the root of your template.
-All files contained in that folder will be copied to the new app during the creation.
+3. After the `setupLibrary` method has completed, a folder called `template` must exist in the root of your template.
+All files contained in that folder will be copied to the new app.
 4. The template project should not contain the `node_modules` folder.
 Make sure, that this folder is added to the `.gitignore` file.
 All dependencies listed in your `package.json` will be installed during the creation of a new app.

 ## FAQ

 -   **When creating the app with npx, the warning "Path must be a string.
 Received undefined." is shown.**

 While not having an effect on the app creation, this is a know [issue](https://github.com/zkat/npx/issues/144) of npx and is solved by updating the npx package: